turtlepod/app.turtlepod.xyz/ai-rewriter-extension/README.md

 ### Common Issues

 - **"Chrome storage API not available"**: Reload the extension
-- **"API Key not found"**: Make sure you've saved your Gemini API key in the popup
+- **"API Key not found"**: Make sure you've saved your API key for the selected provider in the popup
 - **Context menu not appearing**: Make sure you have text selected or are focused on a text input

 ## Files